Ecommerce Finance Benchmarks 2026

 What is a healthy LTV:CAC ratio for ecommerce?

 A healthy LTV:CAC ratio for ecommerce is at least 3:1, meaning you get back three dollars over the customer's lifetime for every dollar of acquisition cost.
 Ratios below 2:1 suggest scaling will destroy value; ratios above 5:1 may indicate under-investment in growth.
+The ratio should be evaluated in context of customer lifespan and gross margin.

 How can ecommerce businesses reduce customer acquisition costs?